St Mungo's Academy: 1950–1998

 Further increases of the school population in the early 1950s required the use of additional annexes, including, directly across the road, Barony Street (the former Martyrs' Public School, designed by Charles Rennie Mackintosh), Kennedy Street Primary School (built in 1875) which was shared with the City Public School, and Rigby Street in Carntyne which in 1954 housed two "prep" (preparatory) classes and two first year and two-second year classes, under the local headship of Mr. Sweeney.
 Brother Clare (the historian James E. Handley) was the overall headmaster of the academy at this time.
-The Rigby Street annexe was later used by St. Gregory's Secondary Cranhill.
+The Rigby Street annex was later used by St. Gregory's Secondary Cranhill.

 During the late 1960s the Secretary of State for Scotland, William Ross, mandated changes to Scottish secondary education.
 Glasgow Corporation was committed to this system of rigid catchment areas using existing and planned new facilities.
 As a result, in 1967 St. Mungo's Academy was facing a future without a catchment area as soon as four new Catholic secondary schools would be completed to service its districts.
 In addition, the school lacked facilities and was overcrowded.

 Despite these changes the school headmaster, Brother Kenneth, still contended that the school had a role to play and wished to continue its selective recruitment policy to create a centre of excellence for providing Catholic community leaders.
 At this time Catholics tended to occupy the lower half of the class group in Glasgow.

 In 1973 the buildings in Parson Street were declared unsafe and work began on the new school in Crownpoint Road.
 The next year part of the buildings in Parson Street were demolished, though some still remain.
 Old school registers were destroyed in a fire in December 1975.
 The school rehoused to new premises in Hanson Street part of the Central College of Commerce for a short period before the move to the newly built school in Crownpoint Road, Gallowgate, in 1976.
-At this time St Mungo's Academy was still a boys school run by the Marist Brothers but over the following years the Brothers moved to other work and by 1988 when the first girls arrived from Our Lady and St Francis Secondary School the Brothers had passed control of the school to lay staff.

-By 1989 the school was a comprehensive, co-educational state Roman Catholic school, still called St Mungo's Academy with equal numbers of boys and girls.
+At this time St Mungo's Academy was still a boys school run by the Marist Brothers but over the following years the Brothers moved to other work and, by 1988, when the first girls arrived from Our Lady and St Francis Secondary School, the Brothers had passed control of the school to lay staff.
+By 1989, the school was a comprehensive, co-educational state Roman Catholic school, still called St Mungo's Academy with equal numbers of boys and girls.